Ashutosh-Badave/2.UAV_Motion_Planning/README.md

 This project is a continuation of the Backyard Flyer project where I executed a simple square shaped flight path.
-In this project I have integrated the techniques that I have learned throughout the lessons to plan a path through an urban environment.
-Check out the [project rubric](https://review.udacity.com/#!/rubrics/1534/view) for more detail on what constitutes are implimented in this project.
+In this project I have integrated the techniques that I have learned throughout the lessons (A* search and colliear test) to plan a path through an urban environment.
+Check out the  [`writeup_template.md`](./writeup_template.md) for more detail on how I implemented steps of motion planning.

 ## To run this project on your local machine, follow these instructions:
 ### Step 1: Download the Simulator